Treasury 10-year note yields traded at almost a seven-month low after talks to form a Greek government failed, boosting demand for safe assets.

 The Fed sold $8.6 billion of Treasuries due from February to May 2014 today, according to the Fed Bank of New York’s website.
 The sales are part of the central bank’s program to replace $400 billion of shorter-term debt in its holdings with longer maturities by the end of June to help keep down borrowing costs.

 The U.S. government will sell $13 billion of 10-year inflation-indexed bonds on May 17.

-Bill Irving, manager of the Fidelity Inflation-Protected Bond Fund (FINPX), said he is “cautious” about conventional U.S. debt and Treasury Inflation Protected Securities.
+Bill Irving, manager of the Fidelity Inflation-Protected Bond Fund (FINPX:US), said he is “cautious” about conventional U.S. debt and Treasury Inflation Protected Securities.